VISA GUIDE

 Join organizations that offer recognition programs and work toward earning those distinctions

-USCIS wants to see whether you’ve served as a judge or evaluator of other professionals’ work in your field (or a closely related one).
-This can be through peer reviews, selection panels, judging a hackathon, a startup competition, a pitch competition, even reviewing open source code, or any role where your expertise is used to assess the contributions of others.
+USCIS wants to see whether you've served as a judge or evaluator of other professionals' work in your field or a closely related one.
+This can be through peer reviews, selection panels, judging a hackathon, a startup competition, a pitch competition, reviewing open-source code, or any role where your expertise is used to assess the contributions of others.
 You can qualify if you judged their work individually or as part of a panel.

 Documentation you need